openshift-labs/lab-build-an-operator/README.md

 ### Deploying on Red Hat Product Demo System

+The workshop is found in the catalog under the *Workshops* folder and is named *OCP4 Workshop - Build an Operator*.

+Once the cluster is deployed, follow the directions in the next section to begin the workshop itself.

 ## Running the Workshop

 You can determine the hostname for the URL to access the workshop by running: